emanuelefalbo/ClusterGene/docs/source/usage.rst

 Input Data
 ##########

-The input file for EnGene is file.csv (or tsv) containing CRISPR scores from knockout screens from project Achilles, as well as genomic characterization data from the CCLE project.
-For eample, this can be download from  `DepMap portal <https://depmap.org/portal/download/all/>`_ .
+The input files for EnGene are file.csv (tsv or txt) containing CRISPR scores from knockout screens from project Achilles, reference selector cell lines, as well as genomic characterization data from the CCLE project.
+Tthese can be download from  `DepMap portal <https://depmap.org/portal/download/all/>`_ .

 .. note::
     The file CRISPRGeneEffect.csv contains the knockout screens scores for all tissue cell lines.